One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

-How does detoxification help in rehab?
+How does a detoxification program help in alcohol rehab?

-Detoxification is part of rehab.
+Detoxification is part of alcohol rehab.
 Most treatment plans will start with a detox programme to help treat the withdrawal symptoms when one stops drinking alcohol.

 Detox is often done in an in-patient treatment clinic and takes around one week to complete.